 Collecting appropriate payments after a truck accident requires you to show that a truck driver was at fault for the accident.
 This could necessitate gathering evidence from the scene of the crash, talking with witnesses, and even working with accident reconstruction experts.
 You will also need to demonstrate how the incident has impacted your life.

 Let an Indianapolis truck accident lawyer take every necessary step to bring you the compensation that you deserve while you concentrate on setting your life back in order.
 Considering the severity of injuries resulting from commercial truck vehicles colliding into you or a loved one’s standard-sized vehicle, our trial lawyers would begin the investigation process immediately.

 If you have a case, our attorneys would hire investigators to evaluate the truck’s condition and file a temporary restraining order (TRO) to prevent the truck company’s insurance representatives from trying to remove the black box of the truck.
-The black box tracks the driver’s log times and could determine whether the trucker was driving beyond his which tracks the trucker’s drive log time.
+Black boxes in trucks track driving log times, and could determine if a driver has violated driving time limits.
 Again, if the trucker was driving for more than 11 hours before this collision occurred, the trucker has violated the Federal Motor Carrier Safety Administration laws discussed above.
 As such, hiring an experienced attorney who handles truck accident cases is critical to the value of your case.
 We look forward to representing you against the commercial trucking company.
 Call today to receive a free case consultation.

 We can’t change what’s happened in the past but we can fight to ensure a better future.
 Our skilled car accident attorneys can help protect your rights and move forward with hope and confidence.
 Share your story with us today and take the first step on your path to healing.